chanind/chanind.github.io/_posts/2021-01-06-insecure-nationbuilder.markdown

 ### No Two-Factor Auth

 The baseline of security features you would expect from a product housing sensitive data is two-factor auth (2fa).
 Yet, there is no way to set up 2fa in Nationbuilder.
 This is so glaring that an [article in Wired praising nationbuilder](https://www.wired.co.uk/article/nationbuilder-political-data) from 2019 even pointed this security flaw at the bottom of the article.

 > NationBuilder does not offer a two-factor authentication log-in option – problematic if you are handling sensitive voter data.
 A company spokesperson says that the issue is “on our radar”.

 It's been 2 years since that article was written, and there's still no sign of 2fa in Nationbuilder.

-### No Secure Hashing or HMAC Functions
+### ~~No Secure Hashing or HMAC Functions~~

-Nationbuilder uses Liquid templates for its themeing system, so it's reasonable to expect it to have the same standard security-focused hashing functions available in most Liquid variants, like [sha256](https://shopify.dev/docs/themes/liquid/reference/filters/string-filters#sha256) and [hmac_sha256](https://shopify.dev/docs/themes/liquid/reference/filters/string-filters#hmac_sha256).
-These filters aren't present, and [Nationbuilder has no plans to add them](https://nationbuilder.com/xdjc/when_will_nationbuilder_liquid_support_the_hmac_sha256_filter).
-Instead, the only hashing function available is an undocumented `md5` filter, which, of course, is not secure.
+Update: _As of Nov 2021, Nationbuilder now has support for `hmac_sha256`, `sha256`, and `hmac_sha1` filters, and recently added `hmac_sha512` as well! 🎉_

 ### No JSON Escape Function